The website would like to use your GPS location, please follow your browser instruction to either accept or deny access.

 Towering majestically over the coastal town of Tramore, the giant Metal Man has presided on the eastern shoreline since 1823, protecting ships in stormy weather.
 According to local legends, he can be heard whispering ‘keep out, keep out’ in the wind!
 Learn the story of the Metal Man, and experience Waterford’s great stories this weekend in Ireland’s Ancient East.

-Climb the 115 steps to the balcony of Hook Lighthouse, in County Wexford, to enjoy sweeping views of the ...
+Climb 115 steps to the balcony of Hook Lighthouse in County Wexford, and soak up stunning views of the co...

 Find traces of the Vikings in Ireland... if you know where to look.

 Pól O’Conghaile roadtests the beautiful new Waterford Greenway route for National Geographic Travel.

 And that’s just a taste of the stories and experiences that await you as you plan your escape in Ireland’s Ancient East!